canzarlab/fortuna/README.md

 * ```-thr <INT>``` number of threads
 * ```--p ``` outputs an intermediate file which is used to quantify paired-end reads

+As in the indexing step, we recommend setting -rl to the length of the longest read.

 Signature counts are output in a tab separated file specified by --cnt.
 It contains in each line the number of reads with a specific mapping signature.
 Mapping signatures are specified by a sequence of subexon IDs taken from the segmented GTF file, separated by symbol "|".
 In the following example, the alignment of 7 reads overlap subexons a,b,c, and d:

 ``` a|b|c|d| 7 ```